Georgia DDS Hardship License

 Not all Georgia drivers who’ve had their licenses suspended are eligible.
 You’re only eligible if your license was suspended for a first conviction, a first or second DUI conviction, or a first or second points suspension.
 Keep in mind that you’ll need to prove to the court that you’ll be suffering a hardship; you’ll need to show the court that you don’t have a means of getting to work or school, getting to a medical facility (this can include getting to a pharmacy for medications), or attending a court-ordered program (including a drug/alcohol treatment program).

 For certain second offenses, you may have to fulfill special requirements.
 For a second DUI offense, you’ll likely be required to have an ignition interlock device installed on your vehicle.
-These devices are part of a breathalyzer system; you’ll need to breathe into it to test your blood alcohol level before your car will start.
+These devices are part of a breathalyzer system; you’ll need to breathe into it to test your blood alcohol level before your car starts.
 The state of Georgia typically requires the completion of a drug and alcohol awareness and treatment program to be eligible for the ignition interlock device.

 You’ll need to visit your local DDS office to apply.
-All DDS offices are authorized to process a hardship or limited license application form, as long as you provide the appropriate documentation.
+All DDS offices are authorized to process a hardship or limited license application form as long as you provide the appropriate documentation.